Improved alignment of the AOP concept in toxicology with the needs of risk assessment

 The award is intended for a European-based scientist with less than ten years post-doctoral experience.
 Active involvement in interdisciplinary research, current academic track record, and access to appropriate networks will be considered in the selection.

-The winning proposal of the LRI Innovative Science Award will be officially presented at the LRI Annual Workshop on 15 November 2017.
-The 2017 Awardee will be expected to present the results of his/her research supported by the Award at the LRI Annual Workshop in November 2018.
+The winning proposal of the LRI Innovative Science Award will be officially presented at the Cefic-LRI Annual Workshop on 14 November 2018.
+The 2018 Awardee will be expected to present the results of his/her research supported by the Award at the Cefic-LRI Annual Workshop in November 2019.

 Who can apply?